Electrostatic smoke precipitators

 In fact, technology has had a pretty good solution to the problem

-scrubbers, these cunning, static-electric filters snatch the soot from dirty
+scrubbers, these cunning, static-electric filters snatch the soot and ash from dirty

 air as it flows along a pipe, greatly reducing pollution and